HomeAdvertisingSmall Site's Google Update Recovery

 • Expertise signals: Does the content demonstrate subject matter expertise?

 Key Insight: According to Google’s guidelines, a good meta description is “short, unique to one particular page, and includes the most relevant points of the page.”
-Improving meta descriptions can significantly increase click-through rates even if rankings haven’t fully recovered.
+Improving meta descriptions can raise click-through rates even if rankings haven’t fully recovered.

-Technical issues often contribute significantly to update-related traffic drops.
-Analyse:
+Technical issues often contribute a lot to update-related traffic drops.
+Look at:

 • Page speed: Use PageSpeed Insights to identify loading time issues